metaroonlabs/scooby-doo-data-processor/README.md

 # ScoobyDoo CSV Tool with Tkinter GUI

 ScoobyDoo CSV Tool is a Python application that processes CSV files containing story plot information.
 It provides the following functionalities:

-1. Split long plots
+## Features

+1. **Split long plots**: Splits long plots in a CSV file into multiple smaller plots, based on a given maximum token count.
-2. Remove specific characters
+2. **Remove specific characters**: This feature provides several options:
+   - Remove non-breaking spaces (NBSP)
+   - Remove custom character
+   - Remove season and episode indicators
-3. Story plots data preparation to a JSON
+3. **Story plots data preparation to a JSON**: Extract a specified number of story plots from the CSV file and generate a `story_plots.json` file.
+4. **Generate Text File**: Extract a specified number of story plots from the CSV file and generate a `story_plots.txt` file in a given format.
+5. **Generate PDF File**: Extract a specified number of story plots from the CSV file and generate a `story_plots.pdf` file in a given format.
+6. **Exit**: Exit the application.

 This version of the project includes a Tkinter-based graphical user interface (GUI) for a more user-friendly experience.